kiprutobeauttah/DOM---Document-Object-Model-/README.md

 ## 👨‍👩‍👧‍👦 The DOM is a Family Tree (Tree Structure)

 The most fundamental concept to grasp is the **DOM Tree**.
 Imagine your HTML document isn't just a flat list of tags, but a beautifully organized family tree, or an inverted tree where the root is at the top.
-Every single piece of your HTML—every tag, every piece of text, even comments—becomes a **node** in this tree.
+Every single piece of your HTML-every tag, every piece of text, even comments—becomes a **node** in this tree.

 - The **document** itself is the ultimate ancestor, the cosmic origin point of your web page.
 - The `<html>` tag is the main parent, the "founding father" of your visible web content.